KHU-VLL/DEVIAS/README.md

 # DEVIAS: Learning Disentangled Video Representations of Action and Scene

-This repository is the official implementation of the paper **"DEVIAS: Learning Disentangled Video Representations of Action and Scene"**, accepted at ECCV 2024.
+This repository is the official implementation of the paper **"DEVIAS: Learning Disentangled Video Representations of Action and Scene"**, accepted as an ECCV 2024 **Oral** paper🔥🔥.

 *Coming Soon*